jjanbol/CAG/README.md

 - **Limited Knowledge Size** – CAG requires the entire knowledge source to fit within the context window, making it less suitable for tasks involving extremely large datasets.
 - **Context Length Constraints** – The performance of LLMs may degrade with very long contexts ([reference](https://arxiv.org/pdf/2404.02060v2)).

-Our [paper](https://arxiv.org/abs/2412.15605) investigates the relationship between model performance and context length, providing insights into scenarios where CAG excels.
+Our [paper](https://arxiv.org/abs/2412.15605), which will be presented at [the ACM Web Conference 2025](https://www2025.thewebconf.org/) as a short paper, investigates the relationship between model performance and context length, providing insights into scenarios where CAG excels.

 The limitations of CAG are rapidly being addressed by advancements in LLMs with longer context windows and improved capabilities for extracting relevant information from extended inputs.
-As these models continue to evolve, **CAG** is expected to handle increasingly complex applications, making it a practical and scalable alternative to traditional RAG.
+As these models continue to evolve, CAG is expected to handle increasingly complex applications, making it a practical and scalable alternative to traditional RAG.

 ---